 LCD screen digital display

-The LCD screen and digital display is a nice improvement over the analog meter because it shows you valuable information such as your current discrimination settings, target ID, battery level, and target depth.
+The LCD screen and digital display is a nice improvement over the analog meter because it shows you valuable information such as your current discrimination controls, target ID, battery level, and target depth.

 Visual target ID

-The QuickSilver also has a visual target ID feature that will tell you the type of metal you’ve found.
+Visual target ID on the QuickSilver is a feature that will tell you the type of metal you’ve found.

 The first two detectors we talked about only have an analog meter that shows you the strength of the signal, whereas this detector will try to guess what the target is (coin, jewelry, trash, etc.).
 This is a great feature to have, so you spend more time digging good targets instead of trash.

-Another great feature of the QuickSilver is the depth indicator.
+The depth indicator is another great feature of the QuickSilver.
 Again the machine will take its best guess (based on several factors) as to the approximate depth of the target in the ground, so you know how deep to dig.

-The last new feature I’ll mention in the Quicksilver is its three audio tones.
+Three audio tones is the last notable feature on the Quicksilver.
 Unlike the Tracker IV, which only has two tones (low and high), the Quicksilver is a three-tone detector (low, medium, high) which means you can more easily differentiate trash from treasure!

 With additional discrimination features, modes, and target ID capabilities, the F22 is loaded with features while remaining very affordable.
 The only downside to this detector for kids is that it weighs just over 4 lbs which can be a little heavy for younger kids (compare this to 2.2lbs of the Compadre).